MarkStringerComedy/MarkStringerComedy.github.io/index.md

 **This a record of my attempt to perform 50 open mic comedy gigs in 2019.
 I also want to write 180 jokes (3 jokes a minute? hey! that's a one hour show).
 I want to laugh a lot - and who knows?
 Maybe make somebody else laugh as well.**

+### Saturday 16th March 2019

+### Joke No. 47 - What Makes you Laugh or Smile
+This is new material.
+What they say is if it makes you laugh or smile, it's probably worth trying out in front of an audience.
+Good advice.
+Doesn't apply to your own penis.
+That's what the police told me.

+### Joke No. 46 - Sexual Fantasies
+Everybody understands there's difference between sexual fantasies and sexual realities don't they?

+If my sexual fantasies were realities I'd have to have a gallon of yoghurt and a brick of zinc for breakfast.

 ### Wednesday 13th March

 ### Gig No. 20 The Heavenly Comedy, Shepherd's Bush